-- NUR 165
+NUR 165

 Nursing Concepts

 6 SHC

-and Clinical Practice I This course covers applications of critical thinking skills and nursing concepts in the care of adult clients with selected - health problems in a variety of settings.
-Prerequisites: NUR 101, NUR 106.
-Corequisites: NUR 107, NUR 131, NUR 140.
-(4/6) - NUR 201Transition Nursing3 SHCThis course facilitates the transition of the licensed practical nurse graduate to the role of the associate degree nursing student.
-Prerequisites: Active Practical Nursing license and NLN Foundation of Nursing score of 55 or greater..
-(1/6) - NUR 206Clinical Skills Application2 SHCThis course involves the application of knowledge, skills, and abilities in a clinical setting.
+and Clinical Practice I

+This course covers applications of critical thinking skills and nursing concepts in the care of adult clients with selected health problems in a variety of settings.
+Prerequisites: NUR 101, NUR 105, NUR 106.
+Corequisite: NUR 180.
+(4/6)

+NUR 180 Advanced Parenteral Skills 3 SHC This course focuses on the continued development of competencies in the knowledge, skills and drug calculations related to I.V. therapy, blood administration, central lines, total parenteral nutrition and phlebotomy.
+Prerequisites: NUR 101, NUR 105, NUR 106.
+Corequisite: NUR 165.
+(2/3)

+- NUR 201

+Transition Nursing

+3 SHC

+This course facilitates the transition of the licensed practical nurse graduate to the role of the associate degree nursing student.
+Prerequisites: Active Practical Nursing license and NLN

+Foundation of Nursing score of 55 or greater.
+(1/6) 1/6 - NUR 206Clinical Skills Application2 SHCThis course involves the application of knowledge, skills, and abilities in a clinical setting.
 Prerequisites: NUR 214, NUR 265.
 Corequisites: NUR 211, NUR 212.
-(0/6) - NUR 210 Complex Health Problems 5 SHC

-This course expands application of the nursing process in meeting the needs of patients with complex health problems.
+(0/6) - NUR 210Complex Health Problems5 SHCThis course expands application of the nursing process in meeting the needs of patients with complex health problems.
 Prerequisites: NUR 211, NUR 212.
-Corequisite: NUR 219.
-(3/6) - NUR 211Care of Childbearing Family4 SHCThis course facilitates the application of the nursing process to assist in meeting the needs of the childbearing family.
+Corequisites: NUR 219, NUR 216.
+(3/6) - NUR 211 Care of Childbearing Family 4 SHC

+This course facilitates the application of the nursing process to assist in meeting the needs of the childbearing family.
 Focus is on both normal and abnormal aspects.
 Prerequisites: NUR 265, NUR 214.
 Corequisite: NUR 212.
-(2/6) - NUR 212Nursing Care of Children4 SHCThis course facilitates the application of the nursing process to assist in meeting the needs of children with acute and chronic health problems.
+(2/6) - NUR 212 Nursing Care of Children 4 SHC This course facilitates the application of the nursing process to assist in meeting the needs of children with acute and chronic health problems.
 Focus is on growth and development and anticipatory guidance.
 Prerequisites: NUR 214, NUR 265.
 Corequisite: NUR 211.
 (2/6) - NUR 214Mental Health Nursing4 SHCThis course facilitates the utilization of the nursing process to assist in meeting the needs of patients with common mental health problems.
 Focus is on the dynamics of human behavior ranging from normal to extreme.
-Prerequisites: NUR 107, NUR 165.
-Corequisites: NUR 265.
+Prerequisites: NUR 165, NUR 180.
+Corequisite: NUR 265.
 (3/3) - NUR 216Nursing Seminar1 SHCThis course is an exploration of concepts related to selected nursing topics.
-Prerequisites: NUR 211, NUR 212.
+Prerequisites: NUR 206, NUR 211, NUR 212.
 Corequisites: NUR 210, NUR 219.
+(1/0)

-(1/0) - NUR 219 Nursing Management and Leadership 4 SHC This course prepares the student for the professional nursing role through the introduction of management skills required to care for small groups of individuals and to function as a leader of a nursing team.
-Prerequisites: NUR 211, NUR 212.
+NUR 219 Nursing Management and Leadership 4 SHC This course prepares the student for the professional nursing role through the introduction of management skills required to care for small groups of individuals and to function as a leader of a nursing team.
+Prerequisites: NUR 206, NUR 211, NUR 212.
 Corequisites: NUR 210, NUR 216.
 (2/6)